PliciousG/breast_cancer_diagnosis_classifier/README.md

 # Classification Models for Breast Cancer Diagnosis

 ## Project Overview
-This project aims to build a predictive model that can accurately classify breast cancer diagnosis as either benign or malignant based on the provided features.
-Logistic regression is used as the primary modeling technique, and different methods of handling missing data are explored to improve the model's performance.
+This project aimed to build a predictive model that can accurately classify breast cancer diagnosis as either benign or malignant based on the provided features.
+Logistic regression was used as the primary modeling technique, and different methods of handling missing data were explored to improve the model's performance.

 ## Missing Data
 The dataset contained a total of 186 missing variables (~5% of the dataset).
 Six features were identified to contain 31 missing data points each, including ‘radius_mean’, ‘texture_mean’, ‘radius_se’, ‘texture_se’, ‘radius_worst’, and texture_worst’.

 **Handling Missing Data**

 Missing data was handled with the aim of minimising its impact on the models while maintaining the dataset integrity and ensuring prediction validity.
 The following methods were used:

 - Complete Case Analysis (CCA)